AvvyB/blender-multi-user/docs/ways_to_contribute.rst

         git rebase upstream/develop

     and your staged commits will be merged along with the changes.
+More information on `rebasing here <https://git-scm.com/book/en/v2/Git-Branching-Rebasing>`_

 ..
 Hint:: -u option sets up your locally created new branch to follow a remote branch which is now created with the same name on your remote repository.